rage/programming-23/data/part-1/5-conditional-statements.md

 <quiz id="bc7e500f-a91e-5709-8ae6-34637ff01737"></quiz>

-Please reply to a quick questionnaire on this week's materials.
+Please respond to a quick questionnaire on this week's materials.
 The questionnaire is worth one exercise point.

 <quiz id="1d2102eb-0c2f-5185-a240-9814db357c8a"></quiz>